 - You should be able to poke through the bubble without popping it.

 - If the bubble pops when you touch it, then your finger is not wet enough.

-A bubble pops when the water trapped between layers of soap drys up (evaporate).
+A bubble pops when the water trapped between soap layers evaporates, or the balance between forces is disrupted, and bubbles burst.

 In everyday life, the familiar sight of bubbles piling up during a bath shows the principle that surface tension determines bubble form and behavior.